PennyLaneAI/pennylane/doc/code/qml_qaoa.rst

         qml.layer(qaoa_layer, 2, params[0], params[1])

-With the circuit defined, we call the device on which QAOA will be executed and define the QAOA cost function, which will give us the expected value of the cost Hamiltonian with respect to the parametrized output of the QAOA
+With the circuit defined, we call the device on which QAOA will be executed, as well as the ``qml.VQECost``, which creates the QAOA cost function: the expected value of the cost Hamiltonian with respect to the parametrized output of the QAOA circuit.
-circuit:

 .. code-block:: python3